-The Board is committed to its overall responsibility in establishing a sound risk management and internal control system in the Group.
-The Board's responsibility includes reviewing the adequacy and effectiveness of the risk management and internal control system in safeguarding shareholders' interest and the Group's assets.
-While total elimination of risks is not possible, the system has been designed to manage the Group's risk appetite within the established risk tolerance set by the Board and Management to support the achievement of the Group's business objectives.
-The system can therefore only provide reasonable and not absolute assurance against the occurrence of any • material misstatement, loss or fraud.
+The Board is committed to its overall responsibility in establishing The Board is committed to its overall responsibility in establishing The Board's responsibility includes reviewing the adequacy and an effectiveness of the risk management and internal control system in safeguarding shareholders' interest and the Group's assets.
+While total little elimination of risks is not possible, the system has been designed to manage the Group's risk appetite within the established risk tolerance est by the Board and Management to support the achievement of the Group's business objectives.
+The system can therefore only provide reasonable and not absolute assurance against the occurrence of any material misstatement, loss or fraud.